What are your chances of acceptance?

 What’s Covered:

-Looking to practice your pitch or come one step closer to mastering your favorite instrument?
-Summer music programs may strike a chord with you.
-Participate in one of these programs to dive deep into a wide variety of musical subjects, which will help you prepare for advanced music courses, learn about career opportunities in music, and explore passions ranging from a capella to the oboe.
+Are you looking to practice your pitch or come a step closer to mastering your favorite instrument?
+If so, summer music programs may strike a chord with you.
+Participate in one of these programs to dive deep into a wide variety of musical subjects, which will help you prepare for advanced music courses, learn about career opportunities in music, and explore passions ranging from acapella to the oboe.

 The cost of summer music programs can vary from being free to a significant investment.
-Below is a list of 20 summer music programs, with a focus on options that are both high-quality and low-cost.
-Take a look below!
+Below is a list of 25 summer music programs, with a focus on options that are both high-quality and low-cost.

 Location: University of Denver